Simon-Ranger/Python/Programs/README.md

   - user rolls the dice and a number between 1-6 will appear
   - ask the user if they want to roll again

-+ Hangman ✅ (Used someones design from online to do this)
++ Hangman ✅ (Used someone's design from online to do this)
   - get users to enter random letters having a max limit
   - create a list of words the user can grab from
   - check to see if the input is a single letter or letter is in the word.